svoop/rodbot/lib/rodbot/plugins/word_of_the_day/README.word_of_the_day.md

-# Rodbot Plugin – Word of the Day
+# Rodbot plugin – word of the day

 Word of the day announcements